PiyushSawarkar/Analysis-Of-Algorithm/README.md

 # Analysis-Of-Algorithm
-This is my college Analysis of Algorithm lab problems and their solutions
+These are my college Analysis of Algorithm lab problems and their solutions